hwayne/learntla-v2/docs/beginner/concurrency.rst

 .. spec:: threads/1/threads.tla
   :ss: threads_1

-``Correct`` is similar to our invariants in `duplicates`. *Once every thread is done running*, each thread should have incremented ``counter`` once, which means that ``counter = NumThreads``.
-Confirm that the spec passes with ``INVARIANT Correct`` :ss:`threads_1`.
+``Correct`` is similar to our invariants in the duplicates spec we wrote. *Once every thread is done running*, each thread should have incremented ``counter`` once, which means that ``counter = NumThreads``.
+Confirm that the spec passes with ``INVARIANT Correct``.

 .. note:: I'm hardcoding ``NumThreads`` to make running the example easier.
 In a real spec NumThreads would be a constant.

-Now let's assume we can't atomically update ``counter``: maybe our hardware doesn't support it, maybe ``counter`` is on a separate machine of the network, or maybe the increment is just a stand-in for a much more complex implementation logic.
+Now let's assume we can't atomically update ``counter``: maybe our hardware doesn't support it, maybe ``counter`` is on a separate machine of the network, or maybe the increment is just a stand-in for something more complex.
 Regardless, we now have to update it in two steps: first we assign it to a thread-local variable, then we compute the next value and assign it to ``counter``.
 To model this, we'll split the label in two, creating a point of concurrency.

 The thread-local variable is an "internal implementation detail", and I don't think we'll be doing global operations on it, so this is a good place to use a process var.